cjw296/ansible-role-createtag/README.md

 -------------------

-If you have a daily release process that pushes the `HEAD` of a branch to a testing environment, you may find that this roles creates a lot of tags on a commit that ends up being `HEAD` for a number of weeks.
+If you have a daily release process that pushes the `HEAD` of a branch to a testing environment, you may find that this role creates a lot of tags on a commit that ends up being `HEAD` for a number of weeks.

 To prevent that, you can set `skip_if_tag_matching` to a glob such that